History

 Relocation (72 – 108 A.S.T):

-Coggorts develop gravity stabilizers powered by solar sails.
-The denizens of the galaxy gain the ability to build structures in space with their own centers of gravity.
-Following this novelty, the majority of the galactic population finds living in space to be more efficient than staying on planets.
-Instead of traversing the atmosphere to reach their homes, they dock their ships right next to their houses in space.
+Later on, Coggorts developed gravity stabilizers powered by solar sails, allowing the denizens of the galaxy to build structures in space with their own centers of gravity.
+Following this novelty, the majority of the galactic population found living in space to be more efficient than staying on planets.
+Instead of traversing the atmosphere to reach their homes, they would dock their ships right next to their houses in space.
 For most people, planets become places of luxury and vacations.
-For space cities and interstellar governments, planets serve as hubs of resources – water, wood, and provision.
-Many people live their entire lives in space, without ever visiting any planet.
-Slowly but steadily, most of the galaxy becomes dependent on solar sails.
+For space cities and interstellar governments, planets served as hubs of resources – water, wood, and provision.
+Many people lived their entire lives in space, without ever visiting any planet.
+Slowly but steadily, most of the galaxy became dependent on solar sails.

 Solar Sails Space Pirates Space Structure